ocean-tracking-network/otn_field_reporting_standards/README.md

-# OTN x MigraMar Student Workshop 2022-02
+# ONC walkthrough of OTN systems 2022-04
-Telemetry workshop materials created by OTN for the 2022-02 workshop for students in the MigraMar network.
+Workshop materials created by OTN for the 2022-04 workshop for staff from ONC.